nixworks/public/news/2013/02/4/README.md

 ##### President of Niger
 ### [President of Niger Mahamadou Issoufou confirms that French special forces are protecting one of the country's biggest uranium mines, owned by the French company Areva.
 They are also said to be "strengthening security". ](/news/2013/02/4/president-of-niger-mahamadou-issoufou-confirms-that-french-special-forces-are-protecting-one-of-the-country-s-biggest-uranium-mines-owned-b.md)
-_Context: uranium mines, Areva, Mahamadou Issoufou, France, Niger, President of Niger_
+_Context: Niger, Areva, France, President of Niger, uranium mines, Mahamadou Issoufou_

 ##### 10 Downing Street
 ### [Former UK government Minister Chris Huhne pleads guilty to perverting the course of justice over claims he caused his ex-wife to accept speeding points he had incurred.
 He also announces his intention to resign his House of Commons seat. ](/news/2013/02/4/former-uk-government-minister-chris-huhne-pleads-guilty-to-perverting-the-course-of-justice-over-claims-he-caused-his-ex-wife-to-accept-spee.md)